-The GMS server network is illustrated in fig. 8 where each cluster of clients instantiates a GMS server.
-The servers communicate with each other while peer-to-peer methods are used within a client subgroup.
-Fig. 9 illustrates some results from our initial research where we studied the message delivery latency as a function of load.
+The GMS server network is illustrated in Figure 8 where each cluster of clients instantiates a GMS server.
+The servers communicate with each other while P2P methods are used within a client subgroup.
+Figure 9 illustrates some results from our initial research where we studied the message delivery latency as a function of load.
 We found that the distributed network scaled well with adequate latency (a few milliseconds) unless the system became saturated.
 The distributed cluster architecture allows the GMS service to support large heterogeneous client configurations that scale to arbitrary size.

-We mentioned audio-video conferencing earlier in this section where we have used a variety of commercial and research tools with the Access Grid as the preferred high-end system (fig. 5).
-We are investigating using the Grid Service ideas of sec.
-2 to build a Grid Conferencing service with audio-video systems using publish-subscribe metaphor to post to a web service that integrates the different systems using standards like H323 and SIP.
+We mentioned audio-video conferencing earlier in this section, where we have used a variety of commercial and research tools with the access grid as the preferred high-end system (Figure 5).
+We are investigating using the Grid service ideas of Section 2 to build a grid conferencing service with audio-video systems using the publish-subscribe metaphor to post to a Web service that integrates the different systems using standards like H323 and SIP.